Skip to main content

 PO Box, CMRA mailbox, and commercial address: what USPS actually records

-Between a PO Box and a virtual office sits a third category that confuses many founders: the CMRA mailbox.
-A Commercial Mail Receiving Agency (CMRA) is a retail mail store, such as a pack-and-ship shop, that rents private mailboxes opened with USPS PS Form 1583.
+Between a PO Box and a virtual office sits the thing that confuses most founders: the CMRA flag.
+A Commercial Mail Receiving Agency (CMRA) is any business that receives mail on behalf of someone else, which USPS requires it to register as, using PS Form 1583.
+That covers the pack-and-ship shop renting private mailboxes, and it also covers an office building that accepts mail for its tenants, so the flag by itself does not tell you which one you are looking at.
 The address looks like a normal suite, for example '123 Main Street, Suite 200,' so on paper it can be hard to tell apart from a real office.

-The difference shows up in the USPS database.
-Every delivery point carries a classification, and banks, state licensing systems, and city licensing offices read that classification automatically.
-A PO Box and a CMRA mailbox both signal a mail-only location.
+The difference shows up in the USPS database, but not in the way most guides describe it.
+Every delivery point carries a classification, and banks, state licensing systems, and city licensing offices read it automatically.
+A PO Box signals a mail-only location and so does a mailbox counter at a retail store.
 A commercial office building with on-site mail handling reads as a standard business address.
 This is the layer that decides whether an application clears or lands in a manual review queue.

 USPS classificationWhat it isHow banks and agencies treat it